AtilioA/AmoguShooter3D/README.md

 ## Usage

-To run the game, you'll need to install freeGLUT dependencies:
+To run the game, you'll need to install FreeGLUT dependencies:

 ### Prerequisites